Convey Law is committed to protecting the privacy and security of your personal information.

 How Convey Law collect personal information about you?

 Convey Law use different methods to collect personal information from and about you, which include:-

-From Third Parties – We will also obtain personal information about you from other sources, which may include introducers/referrers of business to Convey Law, estate agents, leasehold management companies, mortgage brokers, mortgage lenders or other professionals.
+From Third Parties – We will also obtain personal information about you from other sources, which may include introducers/referrers of business to Convey Law, estate agents, leasehold management companies, mortgage brokers, mortgage lenders, electronic identification verifiers or other professionals.
 Please note that this list is not exhaustive.

 What information Convey Law holds about you?